thecartercenter/nemo-docs/content/users/users.rst

 User permission levels
 ----------------------

-ELMO has four kinds of user levels – observer, staffer, coordinator, and administrator.
+ELMO has four user levels – Enumerator, Staffer, Coordinator, and Admin.
 Each user level has a different set of permissions based on the functions they are expected to perform during ELMO missions.

 .. list-table::